 Buy Caballito Cerrero Agave Chato Blanco 46 today from Old Town Tequila.

 Normally we wouldn’t be writing about tequilas because, well, this is a mezcal blog and, despite our ecumenical spirit, we do tend to focus on the traditional mezcal world.
-But we do get out of our lane—increasingly so—and the story of Caballito Cerrero is a perfect opportunity to dive into a story that informs the wider world of Mexican spirits (Mexico in a Bottle anybody?), past and present.
+But we do get out of our lane—increasingly so—and the story of Caballito Cerrero is a perfect opportunity to dive into a story that informs the wider world of Mexican spirits, past and present.

-Caballito Cerrero was a long time standard in Guadalajara and a key component of the original regulatory structure for tequila.
-But today, as it enters the US market, it’s no longer using “tequila” on its bottles.
-It’s an uncertified tequila, probably the only uncertified tequila to be imported into the US.
+Caballito Cerrero tequila was a long-time standard in Guadalajara.
+But today, as the brand enters the US market, it’s no longer using “tequila” on its bottles.
+Caballito Cerrero is an uncertified tequila, probably the only uncertified tequila to be imported into the US.
+And this has caught people’s attention.

 What does Destilado de Agave mean?